Wallet for end users

 What you'll build

-A system where each of your end users has their own balance, their own CLABE to receive money, and a clean movements history.
-The building block for neobanks, marketplaces that hold seller balances, gig-worker apps, and anything where "user balance" is a first-class concept.
+Build a system where each of your end users has their own balance, Account Numbers to receive money, and a movements history.

 When to use it